 In summary, to avoid PPS you need to distribute your weight accordingly.
 By using these stretching and strengthening exercises you can condition your body to share weight between points of pressure when weightlifting.
 You are addressing the issue before it becomes disruptive to your training.

 B) Shoulder Impingement Pain

-Another of the most common Olympic lifting injuries is shoulder impingement pain.
+Another of the most common weightlifting injuries is shoulder impingement pain.
 It is a condition where your shoulder rotator cuff tendons are intermittently compressed during shoulder movements.
 This can often cause injury to the shoulder tendons and that results in painful shoulder movements.